o3de/o3de.org/content/docs/userguide/animation/editor/blending-blendtwo.md

      You can use a **Float Constant** node, for example, to specify a float value between `0.0` and `1.0`\.
 A value of `0.0` means 100% of **Pose 1** and 0% of **Pose 2**\.
 A value of `0.6` weights 40% of **Pose 1** and 60% of **Pose 2**\.
 Other nodes that can specify **Weight** include the **Parameter** node, the **Smoothing** node, and so on\.
    + **Output Pose** – The result of the pose blending\.

-## Blend Two Node Attributes<a name="animation-editor-blending-blendtwo-attributes"></a>
+## Blend Two Node Attributes {#animation-editor-blending-blendtwo-attributes}

-For attribute settings that are shared among the blend node types, see [Blend Node Attributes](/docs/userguide/animation/editor/blending-poses.md#animation-editor-blending-attributes)\.
+For attribute settings that are shared among the blend node types, see [Blend Node Attributes](/docs/userguide/animation/editor/blending-poses#animation-editor-blending-attributes)\.

 The **Extraction Mode** for the **Blend Two** node is calculated as follows\.
 + `S` = Source transform delta